-Alekoko Fishpond was named after Chief 'Alekoko.
+'Alekoko Fishpond was named after Chief 'Alekoko.
 Today, it is known as Menehune Fishpond and its walls are believed to have been built in one night by menehune (ledendary race of small people who worked at night, building fishponds).
 Chief 'Alekoko and his sister,

-Cultural Impact Assessment for the Kaua'i Community College Redesignation of Urban District Project, Näwiliwili, Niumalu, and Ha'ikii Ahupua'a, Lihu'e District, Kaua'i Island.

-TMK: [4]-3-4-007-001, [4]-3-4-007-002, [4]-3-4-007-003, and [4]-3-4-007-006
+Cultural Impact Assessment for the Kaua'i Community College Redesignation of Urban District Project, Nāwiliwili, Niumalu, and Ha'ikū Ahupua'a, Līhu'e District, Kaua'i Island.
+TMK: [4]-3-4-007-001.
+[4]-3-4-007-002.
+[4]-3-4-007-003. and [4]-3-4-007-006

-Chiefess Ka-lālā-lehua, requested the construction of the fishpond across the Hulê'ia River.
-The menehune agreed to construct the 825-meter dirt stone-faced dam only if Chief' Alekoko and his sister promised to stay in their home and not watch the menehune at work.
+Chiefess Ka-lālā-lehua, requested the construction of the fishpond across the Hulē'ia River.
+The menehune agreed to construct the 825-meter dirt stone-faced dam only if Chief 'Alekoko and his sister promised to stay in their home and not watch the menehune at work.
 The two agreed.
-The menehune formed two lines stetching from the Wahiawa Plains to the Hulê'ia River and passed stone blocks through the night.
+The menehune formed two lines stretching from the Wahiawa Plains to the Hulē'ia River and passed stone blocks through the night.
 Before morning, Chief 'Alekoko could no longer just listen to the menehune at work and the shifting of the stone.
-He made a small hole in the house's grass thatch and pecked through.
+He made a small hole in the house's grass thatch and peeked through.
 The menehune dropped their stones, washed their hands, and left the fishpond incomplete as a reminder that promises are not to be broken.
-The chief's name and that of the fishpond, 'Ale-koko, translates as "rippling blood" and is said to refer to the bleeding house of the Manehune for measing the goods, stone that the vide to the right product of the Manehune for measing the goods, stone that the vide to the views to require the conjudence of the Manehune for measing the goods. hands of the Menehune from passing the rough stone that they did not have time to polish (Wichman 1998:57-58).
+The chief's name and that of the fishpond, 'Ale-koko, translates as "rippling blood" and is said to refer to the bleeding hands of the Menehune from passing the rough stone that they did not have time to polish (Wichman 1998:57-58).
 The pond was later completed by Chinese (Rice 1923:37).